navikt/amt-astronaut-slackbot/README.md

 - Picks next week's astronaut every Friday 13:00 (Europe/Oslo)
 - Reminds the channel Monday 08:00 (Europe/Oslo)
 - Supports pause/resume and override (replace current with a new pick)
-- State is persisted in a GCP bucket via NAIS (no database)
+- State is persisted in a GCP bucket via NAIS

 ## Configuration